nebarnix/Project-Desert-Tortoise/README.md

 # ARGOS demodulator using port audio
 - Demodulates 401.65Mhz transmissions from ground transmitters to POES satellites
 - Spits out packets to packets.txt.
-- Takes in RAW I/Q audio from sdr# or similar.
+- Takes in RAW I/Q audio from sdr# or similar (32khz, unity gain, RAW mode) .
 - Mostly works!
 (NEW!)
 - TODO
 - [ ] Add support for real data input